NMProgram/Code_Assignments_Semester-2/Week 2/Period 2/W02.2.1T03_Person-with-pet/Program.md

 I also changed the method into an expression-bodied method because why not?

 # Code
-For the Person and Pet classes, see the other .cs files in this directory.
+For the Person and Animal classes, see the other .cs files in this directory.
 ```cs
 static class Program
 {